orkes-io/docs/docs/codelab/orderfulfillment5_5.md

 The ```loopCondition``` says that as long as the iterator of the loop (indexed at zero) is less than the number of widgets ordered - run the loop.

-This will create the shipping label and tracking number for each widget.
+This will create the shipping label and tracking number for each widget ordered.

+> Before saving this change - be sure to update the workflow version to 2

-Our new workflow now appears as :
+Our new workflow now appears as:

 <p align="center"><img src="/content/img/codelab/of5_5_loopworkflow.png" alt="adding the do-while loop" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 ## Updating the reorder

 Since our workflow can now process more than one widget at a time, we must update our replenishment order with the number of widgets ordered.
-IN version 1, we had hardcoded the re-order value to one.
+In version 1, we had hardcoded the re-order value to one.
 Now, we can use the workflow input variable ```numberOfWidgets``` to correctly update the ```count``` parameter of the reorder:

 ```json
 {